robin-raymond/zax.io/compiler-directives.md

 #### `functions` default directives

 The `[[functions=<options>]]` directive declares defaults for the declaration of all functions within types.
 See the [mutability](mutable.md) section for more details.
 This directive only applies to all source code following the directive and does not change the defaults for any imported modules.
-No `push` or `pop` option exists as the default for a project should not be mixed and matched.
-Either the project's world is mutable by default, or immutable by default.

 The options are:
 * `constant` - a function declared on a type is `constant` by default
 * `inconstant` - (default) a function declared on a type is `inconstant` by default
+* `push` - push the current `functions` state onto the stack
+* `pop` - pop the previous `functions` state from the stack

 Example of how `constant` / `inconstant` default applied to functions: